MicroEJ/docs/KernelDeveloperGuide/kfEnabledLibraries.rst

       }
    }

-To enable this code for Multi-Sandbox, you simply can declare the static field local to the Context.
+To enable this code for Multi-Sandbox, you can simply declare the static field local to the context.
+For that, create a ``kernel.intern`` file at the root of the application classpath (e.g. in ``src/main/resources`` directory) with the following content:

 .. code-block:: xml